William Henry Spencer High School: Sports

 The Georgia Interscholastic Association held state championship sport competitions from 1948-70.
 In 1971, GIA high schools joined the Georgia High School Association.

 Spencer High School won the GIA Football State Championship in 1950, 1952, 1956 and 1967.
 Coach Odis Spencer was the head coach at Spencer for 26 years.
 He and his staff won 4 state championships.
 They won 5 Runner-up titles.
 They claimed 10 Regional titles.
 They also won 10 sectional titles.
-At present, he is the only Black Coach in the State of Georgia who has been selected to the Georgia Coaches Hall of Fame.
+At present, he is the only Black Coach in the State of Georgia who has been selected for the Georgia Coaches Hall of Fame.
 Coach Spencer was the GIA Coach of the Year four times.
 Spencer High School was the 1973 co-State Champion in Track and Field.

 Interscholastic Rifle Championships

 Spencer High was a powerhouse in 50-foot gallery small-bore rifle marksmanship from 1972 through 1988.
 During this period, the Superintendent's Trophy (basically the All-City Championships) was retired in 1975 and again in 1978 after three consecutive wins.
 Spencer's rifle team won the Georgia State Interscholastic Rifle Championship in 1976.
-Team members included David Moeller, Glenn Moeller, John Moeller, Denise Canella, Carlos Villa-Gomez and Coach Gordon J. Burke.
 Spencer won the State Championship again in 1979, 1980, 1982, 1984 and 1985.

-Spencer rifle team member Deena Wigger earned a slot on the 1987 Pan American Team and won a gold medal in the 50 meter small-bore rifle prone event and a bronze in the 10 meter air-rifle event.
-Her medaling in these Olympic level sporting events also earned her the coveted Distinguished International Marksman's badge.
-Deena was nominated as Georgia High School Female Athletic of the Year for 1987 but lost out to a cheerleader from metro Atlanta.